V Sreehari

-Lieutenant General V. Sreehari, AVSM, SC, SM is a senior general officer of the Indian Army.
-He is currently serving as the General Officer Commanding of the Dakshin Bharat Area.
+Lieutenant General V. Sreehari, AVSM, SC, SM is a retired general officer of the Indian Army.
+He last served as the General Officer Commanding of the Dakshin Bharat Area.
 A decorated Parachute Regiment (Special Forces) officer, he has extensive operational and staff experience, including command tenures in counter-insurgency, high-altitude warfare and peacekeeping operations.

 Early life and education

 Sreehari hails from Wandoor in Malappuram district, Kerala.
-He is a second generation military officer, as his father had served in the Indian Navy as a petty officer.
+He went to school at Sainik School Amaravathinagar in Tamilandu and is a second generation military officer, as his father had served in the Indian Navy as a petty officer.
 He is an alumnus of the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun.
 He holds an M.Sc. in Defence Studies, a Master's in Management Studies from Osmania University, and an MPhil from the Madras University.

 Military career

 Commissioned into the 16 Sikh Light Infantry in 1987, Sreehari later volunteered for the elite Parachute Regiment (Special Forces).
 Over the course of his career spanning more than three decades, he has served in diverse operational environments including high-altitude postings and counter-insurgency operations in Jammu and Kashmir and the Northeast.

 He commanded a Para SF battalion during Operation Rakshak, the Base Camp at the Siachen Glacier, and a Mountain Division in the northeastern sector.
 He also served as part of the United Nations Mission in the Democratic Republic of the Congo, contributing to peacekeeping operations under the UN mandate.

 His staff and administrative appointments include serving as Director General (Recruiting), Director General (Manpower Planning & Personnel Services) at Headquarters Eastern Command.
 He has also held key appointments within the Assam Rifles framework, serving as Deputy Inspector General (Personnel) at the Directorate General of Assam Rifles.

 On 1 August 2025, Sreehari assumed charge as General Officer Commanding Dakshin Bharat Area, succeeding Lieutenant General Karanbir Singh Brar.